 Denial of credit: the ultimate (or penultimate) step of the loan application process

-A buyer’s agent is duty bound to assist his buyer navigate the intricacies of the loan application process.
+A homebuyer’s agent, called a transaction agent (TA) by lenders, is duty bound to assist his buyer to navigate the intricacies of the loan application process in order to obtain the purchase-assist financing needed by the buyer to close escrow.
 Mortgage financing is integral to nearly all purchases by homebuyers.
 Without purchase-assist financing, most prospective homebuyers would be unable to purchase the home of their choosing.
 This is especially true for vulnerable, first-time buyers who do not have the proceeds from the sale of another home for a down payment on a property.

-In the denial of credit, the lender will provide the buyer:
+In the denial of credit notice, the lender to close out his file will provide the buyer:

 - written notice of the adverse action taken;

 - a statement that the lender’s decision to take adverse action was based in whole or in part on a credit report, including the name, address, and phone number of the credit reporting agency which issued the report; and

 - a notice detailing the buyer’s right to:

 - obtain a free copy of his credit report from any national credit reporting agency within 60 days; and

 - dispute the accuracy or completeness of any info in the credit report.
 [Calif.
 Civil Code §1785.20; see Form 219]